Phantomkeks/ideapad/README.md

 - Add images to notes

 ##### Important Till Play Store Release
-- Test all screens and functions on mobile (e.g. draggable, select and scrolling)
 - Better failure behavior for loading files / importing notes
 - Automatically Synchronise notes when Cloud Storage Provider is maintained (interval / program start sync)
 - Add Google Drive as Cloud Storage Provider
 - Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
-- Add file input to cloud storage setting -> so the user can say where to put or where get the note file from the cloud storage
+- Add file input to cloud storage setting -> so, the user can say where to put or where get the note file from the cloud storage
 - Check import of duplicate ids
 - Dropbox redirects to browser
 - Add splash screen icons
 - Fix app icon
 - Export does not work on mobile
 - QA over i18n texts (en) / align with German texts
-- Test drag and select / navigation into detail view which is not working every time
-- Fix draggable, scrolling, etc.
 - After long touch on one note -> long touch not needed for others (short touch)
 - Add enhancements to Trash view
 - Refresh pull highlights note